cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 AI-generated code arrives without any of this context.
 There's no `git blame` pointing to a human you can ask.
 No PR discussion explaining the trade-offs.
 The code exists in what I called a "theoretical vacuum"—and when it enters your codebase, it imports architectural decisions that nobody on your team actually made.

 The institution's decision-making process gets flattened.
 Rules become invisible.
-And when rules are invisible, they can't be questioned, iterated on, or adapted to changing circumstances.
+And when rules are invisible, they can't be questioned or iterated on.
 That's how institutions become rigid and eventually irrelevant.

 ### 3. AI Isolates Humans